rhezab/smile/docs/style.md

 <button class="button">Click me</button>

-which makes the button larger, easier to click, etc...
+which makes the button larger, easier to click, adds a hover state, etc...

 Bulma styles are semi-compositional in that you can apply various styles incrementally to elements.
 For example, we can make the same type of button blue by adding the `is-primary` class to the list: